Leverage Knowledge Graph and Large Language Model for Law Article Recommendation: A Case Study of Chinese Criminal Law: Method

 \subsection{LLM and CLAKG Based Law Article Recommendation Framework}

-The LLM and CLAKG based law article recommendation framework is shown in Figure \ref{fig:LawRec}.
+The LLM and CLAKG based law article recommendation framework is shown in Figure \ref{fig:LawRec} and step 2 of Figure \ref{fig:quanwenliuchengtu}.
 Before the start of the law article recommendation task, the CLAKG constructed in Section \ref{sub:CPLKG_construction} needs to undergo graph embedding preprocessing using the Relational Graph Convolutional Network (RGCN) model mentioned in Section 3.2.1.
 The process of law article recommendation begins with the user inputting a newly emerged case.
-In Section 3.2.2, a LLM is used to match the k most relevant keywords to this new case (with k=8 as selected in this paper).
-Based on this, in Section 3.2.3, a candidate law article retrieval algorithm is employed to retrieve q candidate law articles that may be suitable for the new case (with q=5 as chosen in this paper).
-In Section 3.2.4, the information from the new case input by the user is integrated with the candidate law articles and historical case information obtained in Section 3.2.3 into a prompt, which is then passed to the LLM to complete the law article recommendation task.
+In Section 3.2.2, a LLM is used to match the K most relevant keywords to this new case (with K=8 as selected in this paper).
+Based on this, in Section 3.2.3, a candidate law article retrieval algorithm is employed to retrieve q candidate law articles that may be suitable for the new case (with q=5 as selected in this paper).
+In Section 3.2.4, the information from the new case input by the user is integrated with the candidate law articles and historical case information obtained in Section 3.2.3 into a prompt, which is then passed to the LLM to complete the law article recommendation task, outputting at most $t$ law article IDs (with $t=1$ as selected in this paper).